+Spatial Option, /Score

-Spatial Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects The exact location of future development is unknown at this stage.
+SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects

+Assumptions:

+• As per Option 1.

+Uncertainties:

+The exact location of future development is unknown at this stage.
 However the potential impacts on more sensitive areas of landscape will be a key consideration in the process of identifying site allocations.
 As per Option 1.